-As at 31 Dec 2020, the Group has a total full-time workforce of 166 employees (2019: 170) inclusive of the 2 Directors of the Board, with breakdowns presented:
+As at 31 December 2021, the Group has a total full-time workforce of 170 employees (2020: 166) inclusive of the 2 Directors of the Board, with breakdowns presented:

-By geographical region, our workforce is residing and operating in Singapore.
+By geographical region, 154 staffs are residing and operating in Singapore and 16 staffs are residing and operating in Hong Kong.
 During the year, the Group did not employ part-time or temporary staff, including the use of agents and outsourced staff.
-The overall employee turnover rate of the year is 8.4%, with further breakdowns by different categories presented.
+The overall employee turnover rate of the year is 20.7%, with further breakdowns by different categories presented.